-"(g1) Notwithstanding subsection (f) of this section, if a juvenile is adjudicated for an offense that the court finds beyond a reasonable doubt was committed as part of criminal gang activity as defined in G.S.
-7B-2508.1, the juvenile shall receive a disposition one level higher than would otherwise be provided for the class of offense and delinquency history level."

-SECTION 11.
-Article 5 of Chapter 15A of the General Statutes is amended by adding a new section to read:

-"§ 15A-145.8 Expunction of records when charges are remanded to district court for juvenile adjudication.
+- "(g1) Notwithstanding subsection (f) of this section, if a juvenile is adjudicated for an offense that the court finds beyond a reasonable doubt was committed as part of criminal gang activity as defined in G.S.
+7B-2508.1, the juvenile shall receive a disposition one level higher than would otherwise be provided for the class of offense and delinquency history level." - SECTION 11.
+Article 5 of Chapter 15A of the General Statutes is amended by adding a new section to read: - "§ 15A-145.8.
+Expunction of records when charges are remanded to district court for juvenile adjudication.

-- (a) Upon remand pursuant to G.S.
-7B-2200.5(d), the court shall order expunction of all remanded charges.
-No person as to whom such an order has been entered shall be held thereafter under any provision of any law to be guilty of perjury, or to be guilty of otherwise giving a false statement or response to any inquiry made for any purpose, by reason of his or her failure to recite or acknowledge any expunged entries concerning apprehension or trial. - (b) The court shall also order the expunction of DNA records when the person's case has been dismissed by the trial court and the person's DNA record or profile has been included in the State DNA Database and the person's DNA sample is stored in the State DNA Databank as a result of the case that was dismissed.
-The order of expungement shall include the name and address of the defendant and the defendant's attorney and shall direct the North Carolina State Crime Laboratory to send a letter documenting expungement as required by subsection (b2) of this section.

-- 1 (c) Upon order of expungement, the clerk shall notify State and local agencies of the 2 court's order as provided in G.S.
-15A-150 and forward the order to the Administrative Office of 3 the Courts."
-4 SECTION 12.
-G.S.
-20-106 is repealed. - 5 SECTION 13.
+- Upon remand pursuant to G.S.
+7B-2200.5(d), the court shall order expunction of all (a) remanded charges.
+No person as to whom such an order has been entered shall be held thereafter under any provision of any law to be guilty of perjury, or to be guilty of otherwise giving a false statement or response to any inquiry made for any purpose, by reason of his or her failure to recite or acknowledge any expunged entries concerning apprehension or trial. - The court shall also order the expunction of DNA records when the person's case has been dismissed by the trial court and the person's DNA record or profile has been included in the State DNA Database and the person's DNA sample is stored in the State DNA Databank as a result of the case that was dismissed.
+The order of expungement shall include the name and address of the defendant and the defendant's attorney and shall direct the North Carolina State Crime Laboratory to send a letter documenting expungement as required by subsection (c) of this section. - Upon receiving an order of expungement entered pursuant to subsection (b) of this (c) section, the North Carolina State Crime Laboratory shall purge the DNA record and all other identifying information from the State DNA Database and the DNA sample stored in the State DNA Databank covered by the order, except that the order shall not apply to other offenses committed by the individual that qualify for inclusion in the State DNA Database and the State DNA Databank.
+A letter documenting expungement of the DNA record and destruction of the DNA sample shall be sent by the North Carolina State Crime Laboratory to the defendant and the defendant's attorney at the address specified by the court in the order of expungement. - Upon order of expungement, the clerk shall notify State and local agencies of the court's order as provided in G.S.
+15A-150 and forward the order to the Administrative Office of the Courts." - SECTION 12.
 This act becomes effective December 1, 2019, and applies to offenses committed on or after that date.